 6. Draw a character in the center of your paper.
 Be sure that it is facing away from you so that the wings you add will be fully visible.

 7. Decide where you want the wings to be and what you will use.
 I used two maple tree propellers.
 Thin leaves would also work.
 Be creative!

 8. Optional: Paint your character.
-I used the grass paint the dress of my character, that was fun but a paintbrush would have been more simple!
+I used the grass to paint the dress of my character, that was fun but difficult to control.
+A paintbrush would have been more simple.